Valencia Property Market 2026: Prices, Trends & Where to Buy Now

 Denia: From Port Town to Nautical Capital

 Denia has undergone a subtle but profound repositioning.
 No longer defined solely by seasonal tourism, it has evolved into a service hub for the international nautical community.
-The growing presence of large superyachts for refit, winter berthing and maintenance has reshaped the local economy, supporting higher-value services and a more stable, year-round population.

 New Development in Denia, Spain